We value your privacy

-A few years ago, the University of South Dakota’s Information Technology Services (ITS) division was like that of many institutions: Knowledge resided in silos across various departments, with insufficient communication between one department and another.
+A few years ago, the University of South Dakota’s Information Technology Services (ITS) division was like that of many institutions: There was no real knowledge base, instead, information resided in silos across various departments, with insufficient communication between one department and another.
 The division was struggling to do more with less because it wasn’t efficient in delivering service.

 “We’re a great department, but we haven’t always worked as one cohesive team,” says Katharina Wymar, who heads the Project Management Office within ITS.
 “We lacked that one platform, that one mindset that allowed us to share knowledge.”